Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

 \subsection{Existing causal discovery algorithms do not learn ts-DPAGs}

-To the best of our knowledge so far there is no causal discovery algorithm that learns ts-DPAGs $\PAGtaumax(\D)$, i.e., which is complete in the considered time series setting.
-As we explain here, this in particular applies to the tsFCI \cite{Entner2010}, SVAR-FCI \cite{malinsky2018causal} and LPCMCI \cite{LPCMCI} algorithms.
+To the best of the author's knowledge, so far there is no causal discovery algorithm that learns ts-DPAGs $\PAGtaumax(\D)$.
+Hence, all existing causal discovery algorithms fail to learn some causal relationships that can be learned.
+This failure also applies to the independence-based algorithms tsFCI from \citet{Entner2010}, SVAR-FCI from \citet{malinsky2018causal} and LPCMCI from \citet{LPCMCI}.\footnote{The same is true for the score-based and hybrid algorithms from \citet{gao2010latent} and \citet{malinsky2018causal}.} Below, we discuss and compare these three algorithms \emph{conceptually} (but also note the \emph{practical} considerations discussed at the end of Sec.~\ref{sec:why_DPAG_of_tsDPAG}).